 A romantic and unique walled garden

 We hope you enjoy visiting the much loved Gardens at the Castle of Mey.
-Don't forget to visit the Tearoom where we use produce straight from the garden
+In the Tearoom we use produce straight from the garden when we can.